Ana06/AI/README.md

 Integration of the previous ontology with the rule-based system in Jess to provide a more complex recommender system.

 **TravelRecommendationReport2.pdf** is a report of the project in Spanish.

+## Authors

+This project was developed by Ana María Martínez Gómez and Víctor Adolfo Gallego Alcalá.

+## Licence

+Code published under MIT License (see [LICENSE](LICENSE)).